abpframework/abp/docs/en/Blog-Posts/2021-07-28-lepton-x-release/POST.md

 When the user selects a theme, the corresponding CSS class is added to the `body`, so you can write specific CSS rules to each theme.

+## Conclusion

-Please, keep in mind that this is an alpha version, and we will continue to work on `LeptonX`.
-The APIs are bound to change, and breaking changes may be introduced in future versions.
+In this blog post, I've explained how to use the alpha version of the new LeptonX theme for ABP-based solution.s Please, keep in mind that this is an alpha version, and we will continue to work on the LeptonX theme.
+The APIs are bound to change and breaking changes may be introduced in future versions.

-We would like you to try it out with the latest version of the ABP Framework and give us feedback at lepton{at}volosoft{dot}com and/or https://github.com/volosoft/lepton-theme
+We would like you to try it out with the latest version of the ABP Framework and give us feedback at lepton@volosoft.com or open an issue on this repository: https://github.com/volosoft/lepton-theme